 Another highlight of the year was studying Louisiana history.
 Mrs. Cooper, who was an excellent teacher, prepared us all year for a field trip ... to New Orleans, by train.
 We knew all about St. Louis Cathedral, the Cabildo, the Andrew Jackson statue, the boat ride on the mighty Mississippi, and, yes, the French Quarter.

 Next day, she informed me that every day I would take the class lunch money to the school office while the class went through the routine.
-Some days, I would hurry and I'd get back before the routine was finished, so I'd just wait outside.
+Some days, I would hurry and I would be back before the routine was finished, so I just waited outside.
 (And so now you know why I was always against prayer in school.)

 Sixth grade didn't go so well.
 Mrs. Lyndall Tinnin had taught for a long time; I doubt she had many students who gave her as much trouble as I did.
 She bugged me, and I bugged her.
 Lots of trips to the office for me.
 But I never got anyone else in trouble (Pam Parker and Diane Thomisee will have a different opinion of this.)

 One day, I saw my dog Snowball on the school ground.
 That wasn't supposed to be.
 I bolted out of the classroom -- without permission -- and took him home.
-Another visit with Mrs. Hughen.
+So, another visit with Mrs. Hughen.

-Hadn't seen her in probably 20 years.
+Hadn't seen Mrs. Hughen in probably 20 years.
 When I walked in the office, where she was visiting with her old secretary, Mrs. Canal, and she realized who I was, she gave me one of the greatest hugs of my life.
 It was hard to hold back the tears.

 Saw several familiar faces from the old neighborhood that night -- among them, my first good friend there, Lynn Mills; Larry and Kent Wheeler's mom; and Mrs. Ruby Beadle, who lived in the house closest to the school ground (at the end of our block of Amherst).

-When she spoke to the crowd, Mrs. Hughen introduced me and talked about my mother, about my mother's Holocaust experience and how fragile and apologetic she'd been at times in my troubled sixth-grade year.
+When she spoke to the crowd, Mrs. Hughen introduced me and talked about my mother, about my mother's Holocaust experience and how fragile and apologetic Mom had been at times in my troubled sixth-grade year.
 Again, I had to choke back the tears.